 How I Learned About Building Languages

-All programming languages are essentially structured texts written in files, serving as inputs for software such as compilers or interpreters.
+All programming languages are essentially structured text written in files, serving as input for software such as compilers or interpreters.

 These compilers and interpreters give your language its identity—you provide code, and it compiles or interprets it accordingly.